 In our community, this three layer cake is traditionally topped with a cream cheese icing – although I have seen it with buttercream, chocolate, as well as with a combination cream cheese and chocolate icing.
 I prefer the subtle tang in the cream cheese version, with or without the commonly used addition of chopped pecans or shredded coconut.
 We’ve added an Alabama Chanin touch of homemade pink sprinkles in our Facets stencil pattern cut to fit perfectly over our cake.

 We’ve made cakes before that were decorated with one of our stencils, including a pumpkin cheesecake dusted with cinnamon in our Climbing Daisy stencil and a layered ginger cake with powdered sugar in our Bloomers stencil pattern.
-You can download our 8” Facets Cake Stencil from our Resources page.

 A local baker, Sugarbakers, made the cake and the sprinkles for us.
 At a recent holiday get together I overheard someone ask a family member, “Did you make this?”
 “Yes,” she answered, “I made the decision to dial the number to the right bakery.”
 (Think Dolly Parton’s voice from Steel Magnolias.)